syntevosmartgit/eclipse.platform.swt/README.md

 ## Getting Started

-SWT comes with platform-specific jar files.
+SWT comes with platform-specific jar archives.
 Download them from https://download.eclipse.org/eclipse/downloads/index.html and add the jar file to your classpath.

 ### Example